CLooker/open-weather-dashboard/README.md

 # Context

 I created this project in a few days at the behest of a job posting.
+I secured the job with this project.

 The summary of what was requested is as follows:

 Use <a href="https://openweathermap.org/api" target="_blank">the open weather API</a> to create a React dashboard.